The Movement

 Humanity is comprised of an amazingly rich diversity of cultures, disciplines and practices but despite the advent of the internet and other accessible media, there are still damaging rifts in our societies born of ignorance and fear.

 This movement is about bridging these divides.
-Primarily through the focus of our shared responsibility to the planet and our future generations, but also by providing individuals and community groups with the tools needed to look more deeply into the human condition and into how ignorance, fear and isolationism can be so destructive to us as a species – on so many levels.
+Primarily through the focus of our shared responsibility to the planet and our future generations, but also by providing individuals and community groups with the tools needed to look more deeply into the human condition and into how ignorance, fear and isolationism can be so destructive to us as a species – on so many levels (from personal anxiety and depression to wider issues such as world poverty, terrorism and war).

 Local Communities